Roast Beets Recipe:

 METHOD:

 Bake for 45-60 minutes, or until done.
-To test for doneness, I use a wire used for testing cakes, but a toothpick, bamboo skewer, or narrow, thin bladed knife will do.
+To test if they are done, I use a wire used for testing cakes, but a toothpick, bamboo skewer, or narrow, thin bladed knife will do.
 Insert the probe, and if it slides in easily, the beets are done.
 If you are not sure, give them a little longer to be sure.
 Beets are pretty forgiving in the oven.

 When the beets are peeled, you can cut them into halves or quarters (or leave whole if you are in a hurry) and then put them into the container you will store them in.
 While the beets are still warm, drizzle the vinegar over them, tossing to coat evenly, and allow to come to room temperature before refrigerating.